jligm-hash/2021springDescription/README.md

 ## Introduction

-This is data page for RNA sequencing data and the reference genome you may use in BIEN 3320 & LIFS 4320.
+This is data description page for RNA sequencing data and the reference genome you may use in BIEN 3320 & LIFS 4320.
+To download the data, you must agree that the data will only be used for academic purpose.
+The data is in your BIEN3320 data folder of Canvas (`Canvas -> Files -> Data`).

 ## Description